Jbleezy/BO2-Reimagined/README.md

 * Kills on any round in 1-2 bursts
 * Changed fire type from 3 round burst to 4 round burst
 * Increased player damage from 10 to 15
+* Increased move speed while aiming from 100% to 200% (same as Blundergat)
 * Projectiles fire in a straight line
 * Projectiles no longer seek toward zombies
 * Deadshot improves accuracy